kdwinter/vfio-setup/README.md

 ## Details

-* Host OS: Arch Linux
+* Host OS: Arch Linux x86_64
-* VM OS: Windows 7 on a physical SSD
+* VM OS: Windows 7 64-bit on a physical SSD.
+Still bootable by itself also
 * Guest GPU: NVIDIA GTX970
+* Using [`qemu-patched`](https://aur.archlinux.org/packages/qemu-patched/) for CPU pinning
-* `qemu-patched` (for CPU pinning) from AUR without libvirt
+* Not using libvirt
-* SeaBIOS (no UEFI)
+* Using BIOS mode instead of UEFI; mostly because my existing Windows drive was installed this way
-* Dual monitor, one being turned off in host and switched to guest GPU when starting the VM.
+* Dual monitor, one being turned off in host and switched to guest GPU when starting VM
-* Using Synergy (server running in VM guest) to share keyboard and mouse.
-Recommend still having another backup keyboard connected to your host, in case something goes wrong.
+* Using Synergy, server running in guest, to share keyboard and mouse.
+Recommend still having another backup keyboard connected to your host, in case something goes wrong

-To run this script as your user (not root), you have to create some udev rules so that it can actually access the vfio/usb devices.

-If you don't mind running as root, modify `windows7vm.sh` by uncommenting the `export QEMU_PA_SERVER` var, removing any instance of `sudo`, and also removing the `chmod`/`chown` lines related to your disks in `setup()`.
+* Running QEMU as non-root user

 This page assumes you've already enabled IOMMU, set up your VFIO modules, ethernet bridge and such as well.
+If needed, you can check your IOMMU groups with the included `check_iommu.sh` script (taken from the [Arch Wiki](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Ensuring_that_the_groups_are_valid)).

 More relevant resources can be found here:

 https://forum.level1techs.com/t/ryzen-gpu-passthrough/116458/7 (original source of the main script)